Extra-Curricular and Enrichment Activities

 The current term's sports fixtures and tournaments will be shown and available for download from the panel on the side of this page when finalised.
 You can also download a list of websites for local sports clubs.

-Enrichment Activities - Summer 2021
+Enrichment Activities - Autumn 2021

 MVCi offers one-to-one music tuition in the following disciplines: